Sindrex/Bachelor086-fow-doc/Classes/FowManager.md

 --- | ---
 unitFows | Units that have requested an update to their view. owFowMap | The [MeshRenderer](https://docs.unity3d.com/ScriptReference/MeshRenderer.html) that renders the unit's view in the overworld. spatialGridWidth | The amount of squares that make up the spatial grid's width.
-Must be a divisor of worldWidth and worldHeight! spatialGridPrefab | The saved [GameObject](https://docs.unity3d.com/ScriptReference/GameObject.html) that is instantiated to make the spatial grid. minUpdateTimer | The minimum amount of seconds (float) that needs to pass before the fog of war can update again. viewDists | The view distances for the separate [FowCalcArchetype](https://github.com/Sindrex/Bachelor086-fow-doc/blob/master/Classes/FowCalcArchetype.md)s. seeThroughs | The maximum amount of resources/walls to see through for the separate [FowCalcArchetype](https://github.com/Sindrex/Bachelor086-fow-doc/blob/master/Classes/FowCalcArchetype.md)s.
+Must be a divisor of worldWidth! spatialGridHeight | The amount of squares that make up the spatial grid's height.
+Must be a divisor of worldHeight! spatialGridSquarePrefab | The saved [GameObject](https://docs.unity3d.com/ScriptReference/GameObject.html) that is instantiated to make the spatial grid. minUpdateTimer | The minimum amount of seconds (float) that needs to pass before the fog of war can update again. viewDists | The view distances for the separate [FowCalcArchetype](https://github.com/Sindrex/Bachelor086-fow-doc/blob/master/Classes/FowCalcArchetype.md)s. seeThroughs | The maximum amount of resources/walls to see through for the separate [FowCalcArchetype](https://github.com/Sindrex/Bachelor086-fow-doc/blob/master/Classes/FowCalcArchetype.md)s.